 So what does it mean that the Ekklesia is a Community wherein everyone is a prophet, priest and king?

 Moses recognized that he had to walk out the three-fold roles in an integrative balance.
 For the Prophetic role alone may bring about fidelity to the rules but not necessarily fidelity to Adonai.
-Likewise the Priest role alone may bring about a compassionate community but not necessarily a loving one.
-And the Executive role alone may bring about a well organized machine, but it won’t cultivate a life-giving organism.
-For Domination is not the same as Redemption; Consolation is not the same as Reconciliation; and Regulation is not the same as Restoration.
+Likewise, the Priest role alone may bring about a compassionate community but not necessarily a loving one.
+And the Executive role alone may bring about a well-organized machine, but it won’t cultivate a life-giving organism.
+For Domination is not the same as Redemption; Consolation is not the same as Reconciliation; Regulation is not the same as Restoration.

 This is so much the opposite of the way the world would have us believe effective leadership acts… and tellingly unlike much of how ministry is done at present in the American Church.

 Generally, we expect the Pastor to walk out the role of the Priest, leading the People in worship and prayer, holding their hand like a hospice chaplain.
 At times we endure the Pastor paying homage to the role of the Prophet, proclaiming the Word of YHVH and calling the People to holiness.
 Increasingly, however, we demand that the Pastor walk in the role of King, to be an effective executive – a kind of political salesman calling people to purchase our wares and manipulating them to accomplish our agendas.

 Adonai’s ways and thoughts are not ours.
 Where He sacrifices we tend to look to conquer; where He invites we tend to look to control; where He loves we tend to look to use; where He gives we tend to look to consume; where He cultivates we tend to look to manipulate.
 This must change.

 If we wish to be true Spiritual leaders we must learn to think and act as Yeshua does, as Prophet, Priest & King.